Burlington High School (Kansas)

-Burlington High School is a high school located in Burlington, Kansas, United States, serving students in grades 9-12.
+Burlington High School is a high school located in Burlington, Kansas, United States, serving students in grades 9–12, and operated by Burlington USD 244 school district.
 The school is the westernmost building in the northern education complex on the outer edge of the city limits.
-It is the only high school in the Unified School District No. 244.
-The current principal is Jim Kuhn.

 The school mascot is the Wildcat and the school colors are red, gray, and black.

 History

 In 1996, a courtyard and gazebo in the center of the facility was enclosed and converted to computer technology labs.
 In 2005, an addition was made to the athletics portion of the campus by adding baseball and softball diamonds, so the team could play closer to the school.
 In 2007, an addition was made to the athletics portion of the campus by adding a wrestling room so the team could have a bigger facility to practice in.
 Over the last decade, several security measures have been enacted to protect the students and faculty in the wake of incidents such as Columbine, even though there has been no reported serious cause to believe similar events will happen.